 Darms Lane Winery as the name indicates is located on Darms Lane in between Yountville and the city of Napa (just west of Highway 29).
 While perhaps not recognizing this name one may be familiar with Crichton Hall.
-Darms Lane was previously Crichton Hall; Crichton Hall’s own vintage history dates back to 1983 making this among the older active producers in the Napa Valley (still farming the same vineyard).
+Darms Lane was previously Crichton Hall; Crichton Hall’s own vintage history dates back to 1983 making this among the older active producers in Napa Valley still farming the same vineyard.

 This is very much a family owned and operated business.
 Today, Larry’s daughter Tricia is the General Manager and is who we met with for this review.
 Prior to joining Darms Lane, Tricia like her father also graduated from Oklahoma State University; she earned her BS degree in Management Information Systems from Oklahoma State University in 1994; her previous career was as a computer programmer.
 Her sisters are also involved in the sales and marketing of the wines.